-A person who buys cryptocurrency obtains a personal online wallet that acts as a ledger of his own cryptocurrency transactions and currency balances.
-The owner gets a private digital key (a string of characters) to control his digital wallet.
+A person who buys bitcoin obtains a personal online wallet that acts as a ledger of their own cryptocurrency transactions and currency balances.
+The owner gets a private digital key (a string of characters) to control their digital wallet.
 Only the possessor of the private key may make withdrawals and activate payments.
-Anyone can send cryptocurrency to your wallet address, but only the owner with his private digital key can transfer cryptocurrency from his own address.
+Anyone can send cryptocurrency to your wallet address, but only the owner with their private digital key can transfer cryptocurrency from their own address.
 Cryptocurrency transfers are final and irreversible.
 Once a party sends cryptocurrency to a recipient, there is no way to cancel or reverse the transaction.

 Records of transactions between crypto addresses are public.
 The sender and recipient’s digital address is recorded and listed for every exchange.
 However, the records of the sending and receiving cryptocurrency addresses do not identify the owner of the address.
 There is no online record that identifies a person associated with any digital cryptocurrency transaction.

-A cryptocurrency owner can maintain his digital key himself either on his personal computer or in a physically secure location.
+A bitcoin owner can maintain their digital key on their personal computer or in a physically secure location.
 Self-storage of crypto keys ensures privacy and anonymity of a person’s cryptocurrency holdings.
-No one else has enough information to discover or manipulate the cryptocurrency.
-If the owner forgets or loses his digital key he has no way to retrieve his currency.
+No one else has enough information to discover or manipulate cryptocurrency.
+If the owner forgets or loses their digital key, they have no way to retrieve their currency.
 There also have been instances of theft of keys held in the owner’s possession.

 Where Do You Store Cryptocurrency?

-Most investors can use third party apps or services to hold and exchange cryptocurrency.
+Most investors can use third-party apps or services to hold and exchange cryptocurrency.
 A popular issuer of cryptocurrency exchange and holder of crypto wallets is the internet app Coinbase.
-The third-party cryptocurrency service like Coinbase holds securely the customer’s cryptocurrency and his digital key.
+A third-party cryptocurrency service like Coinbase securely holds the customer’s cryptocurrency and their digital key.
 Coinbase accounts cannot be forgotten, lost, or stolen.

 Coinbase uses the customer’s digital information to facilitate transactions on the customer’s behalf.
-Coinbase provides a procedure to exchange cryptocurrency for traditional hard currency at current market value.
+Coinbase provides a procedure to exchange cryptocurrency for traditional hard currency at the current market value.
 The customer can liquidate all or part of a Coinbase account and receive hard currency.
-Most cryptocurrency exchanges are lesser known and are located outside the United States.
+Most cryptocurrency exchanges are lesser-known and are located outside the United States.

 Do Debtors Have To Disclose Their Bitcoin and Cryptocurrency To Creditors?

 A judgment creditor discovers the debtor’s financial accounts and other assets through post-judgment discovery.
 Debtors are required to testify under oath about the nature, value, and location of all their assets, including, for example, their bank accounts and securities accounts.
-A judgment creditor may ask the debtor under oath about the debtor’s ownership of cryptocurrency and his history of crypto transactions.
-The creditor may ask the debtor to reveal his digital passwords during post-judgment discovery and testify about any third-parties that hold his cryptocurrency wallets.
+A judgment creditor may ask the debtor under oath about the debtor’s cryptocurrency ownership and their history of crypto transactions.
+The creditor may ask the debtor to reveal their digital passwords during post-judgment discovery and testify about any third parties that hold their cryptocurrency wallets.

-The court may hold a debtor in contempt of court if the debtor does not testify truthfully and fully about his holdings of cryptocurrency.
-There would not generally be any objection that a debtor could make to the disclosure of digital passwords or the location of digital passwords.
+The court may hold a debtor in contempt of court if the debtor does not testify truthfully and fully about their cryptocurrency holdings.
+There would not generally be any objection that a debtor could make to disclosing digital passwords or the location of digital passwords.

 Can Creditors Garnish Bitcoin and Other Cryptocurrency?

 Writs of garnishment are most often served on banks.
-The bank is indebted to the customer for the amount of deposits, and upon the customer’s demand the bank must pay money in the debtor’s account to the debtor or to a third party designated by the debtor by means of a check or online payment authorization.
+The bank is indebted to the customer for the amount of deposits.
+Upon the customer’s demand, the bank must pay money in the debtor’s account to the debtor or a third party designated by the debtor using a check or online payment authorization.
 The bank owes a debt to its customers for the customer demand deposits, and a judgment creditor may garnish the bank’s debt by seizing the debtor’s account.

-There is truly little case law pertaining to garnishment of cryptocurrency accounts.
-Clearly, if a judgment debtor maintains privately his digital keys and passwords in self-storage there can be no garnishment of the crypto because there is no third-party servicer, like Coinbase, that owes a debt to the debtor.
+There is truly little case law about garnishment of cryptocurrency accounts.
+Clearly, if a judgment debtor privately maintains their digital keys and passwords in self-storage, there can be no garnishment of the crypto because there is no third-party servicer, like Coinbase, that owes a debt to the debtor.
 Generally, a judgment debtor would have great difficulty discovering and accessing a debtor’s private records of cryptocurrency ownership and cryptocurrency transactions.

 The relationship between Coinbase and its customers is similar to, but yet different from, a banking relationship.
-To the extent Coinbase agrees to liquidate return a customer’s crypto currency upon request, the relationship with its customers resembles a banking relationship.
+To the extent Coinbase agrees to liquidate a customer’s cryptocurrency upon request, the relationship with its customers resembles a banking relationship.

 Yet, the Coinbase customer agreement is different in material ways from the traditional agreements governing banking demand accounts.
 While there are statutes and legal history in every state that define and regulate banking account relationships, there is little legal history and no statutes pertinent to Coinbase cryptocurrency accounts.

-Most likely, a court would find that there is a sufficient obligation on Coinbase (and other exchanges) to its customers to warrant garnishment of an account owned by a judgment debtor unless the account was otherwise exempt from process under applicable state law.
+Most likely, a court would find a sufficient obligation on Coinbase (and other exchanges) to its customers to warrant garnishment of an account owned by a judgment debtor unless the account was otherwise exempt from process under applicable state law.

 Garnishment of Coinbase may be feasible because Coinbase is a U.S. company subject to U.S. court jurisdiction.
 Even then, Coinbase is located in California.
 It maintains a registered agent in Florida, but it has no business address in Florida.
 Florida courts have held that money is held at the bank branch where the account was opened, and creditors may not garnish bank accounts opened and located outside of Florida.
 The same rule probably applies to cryptocurrency exchanges.
-The location of the debtor’s Coinbase assets, ledger, and keys, likely is at the Coinbase office in California where the account was opened and maintained.
+The debtor’s Coinbase assets, ledger, and keys are likely at the Coinbase office in California, where the account was opened and maintained.
 A judgment creditor may first have to domesticate a judgment in California before attempting to garnish a cryptocurrency exchange in that state.

 Can a Creditor Take Offshore Bitcoin and Crypto Accounts?